thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-building.md

 Take into account that every integration takes two builds: one local and one central commit stage build.
 We should wait for the central *Commit Build* to be successful before moving on because we can never let the build break because of [Agree as a Team to Never Break the Build]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-2-agree-as-a-team-to-never-break-the-build).
 One more reason to keep that build short.

-*Have a Fast Build* seems to contradict with [*Have a Vast Amount of Automated Tests*](#practice-13-have-a-vast-amount-of-automated-tests).
+*Have a Fast Build* seems to contradict with [*Have a Vast Amount of High Quality Automated Tests*](#practice-13-have-a-vast-amount-of-high-quality-automated-tests).
 The first thing to consider is to make tests run faster.
 Second, at some point, we will need to split the tests into several stages.
 We first run the fastest tests during the *Commit Build*.
 Longer running tests executed ran later.

 Lastly, the faster our build is, the easier we can fix a broken build.
 If a build takes more than ten minutes, we are unable to satisfy one of the preconditions for Continuous Integration: [fix a broken build within ten minutes](https://martinfowler.com/bliki/ContinuousIntegrationCertification.html).